 Solo Stove & Pot 900 Combo Review

-A wood burning stove is the way to go for many people as it provides great functionality but still manages to be Earth-friendly.
+A wood burning stove is always the way to go because it is fast, eco-friendly and offers great functionality.
 As far as wood burning stoves go, the Solo Stove & Pot 900 Combo is definitely worth a look.

 So you get a hotter, more efficient fire but with less smoke.
 The nichrome wire gate allows the oxygen to be fed direct to the embers below.
 This facilitates faster and hotter burning of the wood.

 As cited earlier, the Solo Stove is a wood burning cook system so it uses leaves, twigs and wood as fuel.
-It’s a good thing that this backpacking stove is so easy to setup and use.
-Here are the steps:
+It’s really easy to use – a breeze for both the more experienced backpacker, but also beginners.

 - Place the burner and remove the cooking ring.

-- Next, find ample fuel source (twigs, dried leaves, small branches, wood chips, pines, dead hemlock and more) and tinder and fill the stove with them.
+- Find an ample fuel source (dried leaves, wood chips, twigs, small pieces of wood) and tinder and fill the stove with them.

 - As the fire starts to grow, replace the cooking ring.

-- Now you can boil, roast, cook and brew to your heart’s content.
+- Now you can boil, roast, cook and brew anything on your stove!

 As you can see, using the Solo Stove is about as easy as it gets.
 Even complete beginners can use this stove with complete ease.